Wesley Chiu: 2023–24 season

 Chiu finished seventeenth in his World Championship debut.
 Despite errors, he said he felt he had learned a lot from the experience, explaining that "skating at home, in a sold-out arena isn't something you can really replicate in training."

 2024–25 season

 Chiu began the season with a fourteenth-place finish at the 2024 Nebelhorn Trophy.
 He then went on to compete on the 2024–25 Grand Prix series, finishing ninth at the 2024 Skate America.
 Although Chiu had also been assigned to compete at the 2024 Cup of China, he suffered a bad fall in practice the day before the men's short program, where he injured his ankle.
 He ultimately withdrew shortly before the event.
 He subsequently withdrew from the 2025 Canadian Championships and later the 2025 Four Continents Championships as well, thus ending his season.

 In June, Chiu shared that he had undergone surgery to treat a fracture in his ankle.

+2025–26 season

+Chiu made his return to competition at the 2025 CS Warsaw Cup, where he finished in ninth place.
+He subsequently followed this up by winning gold at the 2025 Skate Canada Challenge.

+In January, Chiu competed at the 2026 Canadian Championships, where he finished in fourth place.